 Mix up a batch of jelly soap and color it to your liking.
 I used food coloring to make a pretty robin’s egg blue.

 Carefully pour the soap mixture into the eggs.
 I used a frosting piping tip as a mini funnel to help me aim the soap into the molds.
 I was able to make 3 1/2 soap eggs with one batch of soap mixture.
-I might have gotten four whole eggs if I hadn’t spilled as much as I did.
+If I hadn’t spilled as much as I did, I might have gotten four whole eggs!